England arrive at Downing Street to celebrate European Championship glory

 The Lionesses beat Spain on penalties in Sunday’s final in Basel.

-England have headed to Downing Street for a celebratory reception after returning home to cheering crowds following their European Women’s Championship triumph.
+England headed to Downing Street for a celebratory reception after returning home to cheering crowds following their Women’s European Championship triumph.

-The Lionesses successfully defended their European crown with a 3-1 penalty shootout victory over Spain in the tournament’s showpiece in Basel on Sunday.
+The Lionesses successfully defended their crown with a 3-1 penalty shootout victory over Spain in the tournament’s showpiece in Basel on Sunday evening.

 Goalkeeper Hannah Hampton made two brilliant saves in the shootout before Chloe Kelly fired home from the spot to ensure England retained their European title.

-The Lionesses left their team hotel in Zurich on Monday morning with skipper Leah Williamson carefully escorting the trophy to the bus, and after returning to England the team headed for Westminster and a reception hosted by Deputy Prime Minister Angela Rayner and sports minister Stephanie Peacock.
+The Lionesses left their team hotel in Zurich on Monday morning with skipper Leah Williamson carefully escorting the trophy to the bus, and after returning to England the team travelled to Westminster and a reception hosted by Deputy Prime Minister Angela Rayner and sports minister Stephanie Peacock.

 The team arrived just before 7pm, with Number 10 decorated for the occasion with St George’s flags draped over windows and bunting along the railings.